Home » DIY » Drapery Hooks Repurposed Into Small Easels

 Small DIY Easel Project

-These small easels made from repurposed curtain hooks are the perfect way to display small items.
-It's so easy.
+These small easels, made from repurposed curtain hooks, are easy to make and perfect for displaying small items.

 See the Easy Santa Coasters here.